-27.13 Suspending or Revoking a Licence - Vehicles
+28.14 Suspending or Revoking a Licence - Vehicles.
 The Council may suspend a vehicle licence where:

 - The Council has reasonable grounds to suspect that the condition of the vehicle is dangerous or poses a risk to passengers or other road users.
-For example, there is damage to the vehicle, the tyre tread is insufficient, or the vehicle has been involved in a collision - The insurance is no longer valid. - The vehicle has not completed the vehicle test at the required interval, or failed the test - The vehicle is non-compliant with its licence conditions, this policy or other Council licensing requirement that the hackney carriage or private hire vehicle is unfit for use as a hackney carriage or private hire vehicle;
+For example, there is damage to the vehicle, the tyre tread is insufficient, or the vehicle has been involved in a collision - The insurance is no longer valid. - The vehicle has not completed the vehicle test at the required interval, or failed the test - The vehicle is non-compliant with its licence conditions, this policy or other Council licensing requirement

-The relevant legislation is contained in s60 local government (miscellaneous provisions) act 1976.
+28.15 The relevant legislation is contained in s60 local government (miscellaneous provisions) act 1976.